Reasons to Call in Sick

 5 Good Reasons to Call in Sick

+The need for extended absence due to a more severe illness may qualify you for the Family and Medical Leave Act (FMLA).
 It allows eligible workers to take up to 12 weeks off from work.
-Your employer doesn't have to pay you for this time—unless you live in as state that has its own family and medical leave law that requires it to—but the organization must allow you to return to your position or a similar one when your leave ends.
+According to the FMLA, your employer doesn't have to pay you for this time— a state law may require that it does—but the organization must allow you to return to your position or a similar one when your leave ends.

 5 Bad Excuses for Taking a Sick Day

-However, you should not take advantage of sick days to tend to matters for which a personal or vacation day would be more suitable.
+Do not take advantage of sick days to tend to matters for which a personal or vacation day would be more suitable.